BowdoinOrient/bowpress/wp-content/plugins/autodescription/readme.txt

 * Structured Data for Google's Knowledge Graph; like Personal/Business site relations, names, and logos.
 * Structured Data for Breadcrumbs that extend pages and categories relationship support in Google Search.
 * Structured Data for Google Search that lets it know your preferred site name.
-* Publishing and editing dates for Social Sites and Search Engines alike.
+* Publishing and editing dates for social sites and search engines alike.
 * Paginated content relationship links, to help visitors going to the right page.
-* A sitemap with all your pages, posts and CPT, which listens to their set settings.
+* A sitemap with all your pages, posts and CPT, which listens to their page settings.
-* Feed excerpts and backlinks within, to prevent automated content theft.
+* Feed excerpts and backlinks within, to reduce automated content theft.

 **This plugin goes further, behind the screens it:**